gsantner/felgo-eval-superjoe/doc-tutorial/2018-02-16-vplay-tutorial.md

 #permalink:
 ---

-**Notice:: WIP :: This document is work in progress.**

 In this tutorial we will cover howto develop a simple game using the Qt based crossplatform solution [V-Play](https://v-play.net).
 We will start with some setup notes on a Linux machine.
-After that the tutorial will covert howto setup and run a sample project and howto actually make a real game out of it.
+After that we will explore howto setup and run a sample project and howto actually make a real game out of it.
 You can find the full source code on [GitHub](https://github.com/gsantner/vplay-eval-superjoe).

 Resources: [Qt-5 docs](https://doc.qt.io/qt-5/index.html) , [V-Play docs](https://v-play.net/doc/), [OpenClipArt](https://openclipart.org/) | [Zapsplat (Sounds)](https://www.zapsplat.com/author/cc0/) |